 Tai chi.
-An ancient form of Chinese exercise, tai chi employs slow, flowing motions that may improve flexibility, balance and muscle strength.
-Tai chi may also prevent falls.
+An ancient form of Chinese exercise, tai chi uses slow, flowing motions that may improve flexibility, balance and muscle strength.
+Tai chi also may help prevent falls.
 Several forms of tai chi are tailored for people of any age or physical condition.

-A study showed tai chi may improve the balance of people with mild to moderate Parkinson's disease more than stretching and resistance training.
+A study showed that tai chi may improve the balance of people with mild to moderate Parkinson's disease more than stretching and resistance training do.

-Living with any chronic illness can be difficult, and it's normal to feel angry, depressed or discouraged at times.
-Parkinson's disease, in particular, can be profoundly frustrating, as walking, talking and even eating become more difficult and time-consuming.
+Living with any chronic illness can be difficult, and it's not uncommon to feel angry, depressed or discouraged at times.
+Parkinson's disease can be profoundly frustrating as walking, talking and even eating become more difficult and time-consuming.

 Depression is common in people with Parkinson's disease.
-But antidepressant medications can help ease the symptoms of depression, so talk with your doctor if you're feeling persistently sad or hopeless.
+But antidepressant medicines can help ease the symptoms of depression, so talk with your health care team if you're feeling persistently sad or hopeless.